Chart Color Schemes

 Yallourn North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Yallourn North, as per the latest Census, all dwellings were houses with none being semi-detached, apartments, or other types.
-This contrasts with Non-Metro Vic.'s 88.1% houses and 11.9% other dwellings.
-Home ownership in Yallourn North stood at 42.1%, higher than Non-Metro Vic., with mortgaged dwellings at 44.2% and rented ones at 13.6%.
+Yallourn North's dwellings were entirely houses at the latest Census.
+This contrasts with Non-Metro Vic.'s mix of 88.1% houses and 11.9% other dwellings.
+Home ownership in Yallourn North stood at 42.1%, with mortgaged dwellings at 44.2% and rented ones at 13.6%.
 The median monthly mortgage repayment was $953, lower than Non-Metro Vic.'s average of $1,213.
-Weekly rent in Yallourn North was recorded at $220, compared to Non-Metro Vic.'s $237 and the national average of $375 for mortgage repayments and $1,863 for rents respectively.
+Weekly rent in Yallourn North was $220, compared to Non-Metro Vic.'s $237.
+Nationally, Yallourn North's mortgage repayments were significantly lower at $953 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing